Five Fascinating Facts about Othello

 4. Indeed, the relationship between Shakespeare’s play and the source text has been used as an exemplary instance of Shakespeare’s genius.
 Both Jonathan Bate in The Genius of Shakespeare and Stephen Greenblatt in Will in the World have argued that Shakespeare’s genius for character can be observed in what the Bard does with the character of Iago.
 In the source text, the (unnamed) ‘Ensign’ – who hatches a plan to send the Othello character mad with jealousy until his jealousy leads him to kill Desdemona – makes his motive very clear for plotting evil.
 He thinks the Othello character has slept with his wife!
 But in Othello, Shakespeare puts a number of plausible motives into Iago’s mouth, so we cannot be sure whether any of them is actually his true motivation.
 This led Coleridge to describe Iago’s ‘motiveless malignity’.
 What makes Shakespeare’s Iago a far more villainous and unsettling character is precisely that we never discover why he is doing what he’s doing.
 It’s as if the Bard knew that the motives we often demand of the characters – especially the nasty ones – in plays and novels is too simplistic and fails to capture the complexity of human character.

 5. The first professional actress to appear on an English stage was a woman who played the role of Desdemona.
-At least, Margaret Hughes’ performance as the doomed Shakespearean heroine, in a production acted by Thomas Killigrew’s King’s Company that opened on 8 December 1660, is widely thought to have been the first time a professional actress had taken to the English stage.
+At least, Margaret Hughes’ (or was it Anne Marshall‘s?) performance as the doomed Shakespearean heroine, in a production acted by Thomas Killigrew’s King’s Company that opened on 8 December 1660, is widely thought to have been the first time a professional actress had taken to the English stage.
 1660 was also the year that the English theatres were reopened following the Restoration.

 Image: Portrait of Ira Aldridge playing Othello, by William Mulready, 19th century; Wikimedia Commons.